cloudmesh-community/fa18-523-60/paper/paper.md

 in 2010 by Anthony Goldbloom and Ben Hamner, and today it includes a community of more than one million data scientists and machine learners [@www-kaggle-blog].
-According to the company’s CEO (Anthony Goldbloom), the earliest competitions included  “participants who called themselves computer scientists, statisticians, econometricians and bioinformaticians” [@www-kaggle-blog].
+According to the company's CEO (Anthony Goldbloom), the earliest competitions included  "participants who called themselves computer scientists, statisticians, econometricians and bioinformaticians" [@www-kaggle-blog].
-Over time, those “silo-ed” communities came together, “shared different approaches and ideas through the forums and Kaggle Kernels” [@www-kaggle-blog] which resulted in forming of the well-known platform we see today.
+Over time, those "silo-ed" communities came together, "shared different approaches and ideas through the forums and Kaggle Kernels" [@www-kaggle-blog] which resulted in forming of the well-known platform we see today.
 According to the Kaggle documentation, the platform supports various types of datasets, such as CSV, Excel (although recommended to be uploaded as CSV), JSON, SQLite, BigQuery, and other [@www-kaggle-datasets].
-Other file formats constitute PNG imagery files, NPZ specialty file formats , as well as complex hierarchical data formats like HDF5 [@www-kaggle-datasets].
+Other file formats constitute PNG imagery files, NPZ specialty file formats, as well as complex hierarchical data formats like HDF5 [@www-kaggle-datasets].
-Kaggle also supports archives, in other words, “files compressed using the ZIP file format as well as other common archive formats like 7z” [@www-kaggle-datasets].
+Kaggle also supports archives, in other words, "files compressed using the ZIP file format as well as other common archive formats like 7z" [@www-kaggle-datasets].
 The datasets are organized in a list on the Datasets webpage, and can be filtered in a few different ways: by searching a common term in the search bar; by choosing the dataset type from the drop-down menu; by choosing the dataset size; and/or by choosing one of the available tags in the Tags submenu.
-“Tags are added by dataset owners to indicate the topic of the dataset”, as well as techniques that can be used to explore the dataset (e.g., “classification”), “or the type of the data itself (e.g., “text data”) “ [@www-kaggle-datasets].
+"Tags are added by dataset owners to indicate the topic of the dataset", as well as techniques that can be used to explore the dataset (e.g., "classification"), "or the type of the data itself (e.g., "text data")" [@www-kaggle-datasets].

 To easily obtain those datasets, Kaggle offers their newly created Public API option to its users.
-API stands for “Application Programming Interface” “through which interactions happen between an enterprise and applications that use its assets” [@www-apiwiki].
-“When used in the context of web development, an API is typically defined as a set of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, usually in an Extensible Markup Language (XML) or JSON format” [@www-apiwiki].
+API stands for "Application Programming Interface" "through which interactions happen between an enterprise and applications that use its assets" [@www-apiwiki].
+"When used in the context of web development, an API is typically defined as a set of specifications, such as Hypertext Transfer Protocol (HTTP) request messages, along with a definition of the structure of response messages, usually in an Extensible Markup Language (XML) or JSON format" [@www-apiwiki].
-Kaggle Public API  was launched in February 2018 and can be used for “creating datasets, kernels”, or simply “connect with Kaggle”[@www-kaggleapi].
+Kaggle Public API  was launched in February 2018 and can be used for "creating datasets, kernels", or simply "connect with Kaggle" [@www-kaggleapi].
 Although still in its beta phase, it allows more user-friendly data download as well as a seamless workflow for the community members.
 In order to be able to use this technology, users need to ensure that they